mattslay/DynamicForms/README.md

 <a name="step1"></a>

+**Step 1**: Data source(s) for the UI controls

+Note: You can mix-and-match any of these data sources when building a form.

-**Step 1**: Working with Cursors - Open and arrange the cursor(s) that you want to display on the form.
+>**Working with Cursors** - Open and arrange the cursor(s) that you want to display on the form.
 You can reference more than one Cursor/Alias/Table/View in your layout.
 Be sure to locate the record pointer(s) to the correct record(s) before launching the form.

-Working with an Object – Create or populate an object with various properties (aka oDataObject).
+>**Working with an Object** – Create or populate an object with various properties (aka oDataObject).

-Working with Variables – Declare and define variables as Public or Private variables to bind the form control to.
+>**Working with Variables** – Declare and define variables as Public or Private variables to bind the form control to.

-Note: You can mix-and-match any of the above when building your form.

 <a name="step2"></a>